|

 Public toilets in Crete: There are not many public toilets in Crete.
 Bus

-stations always have a WC, and you can always use toilets in bars, restaurants
+stations have a WC, and you can always use toilets in bars, restaurants

 and hotels.
 It’s very important to remember to put used toilet paper (and other